molecula/documentation/cloud/cloud-tables/_posts/2022-11-14-cloud-table-endpoint.md

 ---
-title: Where do I find the table endpoint in FeatureBase Cloud?
+title: How do I obtain metadata on my table?
 ---

-The table endpoint is used when importing data from an external data source.
+The table endpoint is used to obtain metadata on a table via the API.

 ## Before you begin